wp-plugins/share-pluso/ReadMe.txt

 2. Upload plugin on your site via Wordpress Console.

-3. Log in to the WordPress Dashboard and activate the Wordpress Signaturer plugin.
+3. Log in to the WordPress Dashboard and activate the Wordpress Pluso plugin.

 4. Configure the plugin and add it to the plugin settings page.

 == Frequently Asked Questions ==

-Q: How do I add a new phrase?
+Q: How do I add Pluso social buttons?
-R: Copy the phrase in the box "Add signature phrases," and click "Add".
+R: Configure the buttons and add them within the plugin activation.

 == Screenshots ==